srush/parallax/README.md

-# Parallax - Immutable Modules for Pytorch and Friends
+# Parallax - Immutable PyTorch-esque Modules powered JAX

 A pure module system for an imaginary language.